ken-tunc/aojtool/README.md

 $ aojtool run ALDS1_1_A main.c
 ```

-You can specify language with `-l` flag,
-defaults to your default programming language of AOJ.
+Programming language of the source code will be detected automatically.

 ### Submit Your Code